 Does workers compensation replace the need for business insurance?

-Can barristers sole get their own insurance?
+Can barristers arrange their own insurance?

 Ready to Compare Business Insurance for Law Firms?